grilled chuck and brisket patty, red cheddar and chipotle mayo on brioche

 You may have noticed that I’m somewhat of a burger fan, especially when it involves some low and slow cooked smoked meats.
 After to a trip to our local butcher I trimmed up a whole brisket I had purchased and used the trimmings along with some chuck steak and ground them into mince.
 My thinking?
 Cheeseburgers.
 At the double.

 With a mix of 75% chuck and 25% brisket I used the most coarse mincer attachment on our Kenwood Mixer.
 For the patties I used the same method as I did for my Extreme Beef Burger, handling the mince as little as possible and creating a large sausage shape wrapped in cling wrap.
-After cooking in the fridge for an hour you can slice the patties as thick as you like.
+After cooling in the fridge for an hour you can slice the patties as thick as you like.

 - brisket and chuck meat (with a fat ratio of approx 25%)